amqphub/amqp-10-jms-spring-boot/README.md

 The SNI extension will be automatically included if a Fully Qualified name (e.g myhost.mydomain) is specified, but not when an unqualified name (e.g myhost) or bare IP address are used.

-The client can be configured with a number of different settings using the URI while defining the ConnectionFactory.
+The client can be configured with a number of different settings using the URI while defining the ConnectionFactory and some commonly used options can be configured directly in the application properties.

 + **amqphub.amqp10jms.username** User name value used to authenticate the connection
 + **amqphub.amqp10jms.password** The password value used to authenticate the connection